torchbox/k8s-ts-ingress/docs/index.md

     * Bug fix: Path handling code could crash with non-default paths.
     * Bug fix: If no configuration file was specified, environment-based configuration would not be loaded either.
+    * Bug fix: Compilation would fail if the C compiler did not enable C99 by default.

 * 1.0.0-alpha7:
     * Improvement: The Traffic Server version in the Docker image has been